jsanders108/StorageVictim-Audit/README.md

-For this project, I created two separate folders: 1) Initial, and 2) Fixed

-The "Initial" folder contains the initial Audit pdf (and code) before recommended fixes were made to the contract's code.
-It also contains a subfolder containing the contracts used for the Echidna Fuzz testing.

-The "Fixed" folder contains the final Audit pdf (and code) after all the recommended fixes were implemented.

 # Security Audit of StorageVictim.sol

 This is a security audit of a Solidity smart contract called StorageVictim.sol.
 The purpose is to identify vulnerabilities in the code that could result in unanticipated and/or negative outcomes for potential users.
 The audit was conducted in two stages, "Initial" and "Fixed":